Falmouth, Jamaica

 Falmouth (Falmot) is the chief town and capital of the parish of Trelawny in Jamaica.
-It is situated on Jamaica's north coast 18 miles east of Montego Bay.
+It is situated on Jamaica's north coast 29 km (18 miles) east of Montego Bay.
 It is noted for being one of the Caribbean's best-preserved Georgian towns.

-The town was meticulously planned from the start, with wide streets in a regular grid, adequate water supply, and public buildings.
+The town was meticulously planned from the start, with wide streets in a regular grid, adequate water supply, and glorious public buildings.
 It had piped water earlier than New York City.